wp-plugins/len-slider/readme.txt

 Full list of changes you can see at [LenSlider roadmap page](http://www.lenslider.com/roadmap/)

+= 2.0.10 =
+- easing works now
+- red border/not saving sliders fix
+- pause on hover works

 = 2.0.8 =
-= a lot of fixes for Firefox
+- a lot of fixes for Firefox

 = 2.0.1 =
 - Fix for settings page